olliahonen/should-i-use-semicolons-ts/README.md

 With semicolons, the program works as one would most likely expect.

+## Example 2

+[Example 2](example2.ts) *does* hold a function reference in variable `log`, but the referred function is not the one with the timestamping.
+Instead, the final `log('end')` statement prints `My fuchsia bike is so end!` from class `Bike`.

+Even with semicolons, this program contains a small bug: The line with the `.shout()` call does not print out anything because `shout` returns a function, and that function is not called at all.
+It's a subtle mistake, and could easily be overlooked.

+No errors are thrown either way.

 ## Summary

 **There are some programming mistakes that turn from easy to detect to very hard to spot if you don't use semicolons.** See [example 2](example2.ts).